amritrout/Weather-Monitor/README.md

 <details>
 <summary>Database: Why MySQL?</summary>

-I went with MySQL for a few simple reasons.
-First off, it's free and open-source, which is always a plus.
-But more importantly, it's perfect for what we're doing with weather data.
 Think about it - we're constantly saving temperatures, conditions, and timestamps for different cities.
 MySQL handles this kind of structured data really well.

 I could have used MongoDB or PostgreSQL, but MySQL just made more sense here.
 It's super easy to set up, works great with Spring Boot (which I was already using), and most developers are familiar with it.
 Plus, when I need to pull out weather history or calculate daily averages, MySQL's query capabilities make this really straightforward.
 </details>